GreptimeTeam/docs/docs/user-guide/migrate-to-greptimedb/migrate-from-postgresql.md

 psql -h127.0.0.1 -p4003 -d public -f /path/to/output.sql
 ```

 Replace the `-h` and `-p` flags with the appropriate values for your GreptimeDB server.
-The `-d` flag is the database to
-use for psql.
-For psql to connecting to GreptimeDB, it should be fixed to "public".
-Add `-a` to the end to see every
+The `-d` of the psql command is used to specify the database and cannot be omitted.
+The value `public` of `-d` is the default database used by GreptimeDB.
+You can also add `-a` to the end to see every
 executed line, or `-s` for entering the single-step mode.

 To summarize, data migration steps can be illustrate as follows: